For you, there’s nothing better than giving your husky a big cuddle, but for your husky, it seems like there’s nothing worse.

 Understanding Your Husky: Expectations vs Reality

-By nature, humans are emotional and we want to express our love through cuddles and smooches, but we have to remember that’s human behavior, not canine behavior.
+Us humans are an emotional bunch, and while we often express our love through cuddles and smooches, we have to remember that’s human behavior, not canine behavior.

 This is quite a big point to take away from the article.

 Huskies are in fact a breed that loves attention and craves human companionship, but for them, that doesn’t mean cuddles and smooches, it means having you there with them.

 You are their leader and their support and they’ll look to you for guidance.
 In their eyes, this is a strong sign of companionship and love in itself.
 Trust means a lot in the canine world.
 Plus, they are likely showing you they love you in many other ways you may not be aware of.

 And finally, managing your expectations is important.
 We can’t expect our furry friends to be cuddly and cute.
 After all, they come from the wild, and despite having a great connection with us, we are still different.

 For your husky, having a great relationship that’s abundant in love and companionship, may not need to be expressed with cuddles and kisses.

 Encouraging Your Husky To Be More Cuddly: 3 Great Ways

 I mentioned earlier that you can’t make your husky cuddle you.
 And that’s true.